-“This paper has had profound global impact, enabling wider adoption of written documents than stone based tablets,” Voggu said.
+“As an innovation, paper has had profound global impact, enabling wider adoption of written documents than stone based tablets,” Voggu said.
 “The paper solar cells we developed represent an analogous step forward in the field of photovoltaics.”

 “Vikas’ collaboration with artist, James Sham, was in itself an experiment,” Korgel said.
 “It was exciting to see how a chemical engineer and an artist could work together in the lab to devise a new approach to solar cell device design and fabrication and then demonstrate that it’s actually possible to do it.”